 According to Dr. Nicholas Perricone, M.D., frequent guest of the Oprah Winfrey Show, chili peppers are "superfoods," and capsaicin can relieve and prevent headaches as well as chronic sinus infections.

-"Substance P is the key transmitter of pain to the brain," says Dr. Perricone.
+"Substance P(a nueropeptide)is the key transmitter of pain to the brain," says Dr. Perricone.
 "In fact, Substance P is the body's main mechanism for producing swelling and pain throughout the trigeminal nerve, which runs through the head, temple, and sinus cavity.
 When the nerve fibers come in contact with Substance P, they react by swelling - an effect that yields headaches and sinus symptoms.
-Clinical studies have shown that capsaicin, a compound in hot peppers, is extremely effective for relieving and preventing cluster headaches, migraine headaches, and sinus headaches.
+Clinical studies have shown that capsaicin, a compound in hot peppers, is extremely effective for relieving and preventing cluster headaches, migraine headaches, and sinus headaches."

 "Capsaicin also possesses powerful antibacterial properties, and is very effective in fighting and preventing chronic sinus infections (sinusitis).
 This purely natural chemical will also clear out congested nasal passages like nothing else, and is helpful in treating sinus-related allergy symptoms.
 Small daily doses of capsaicin have even been shown to prevent chronic nasal congestion."

-Sinol Headache Relief Spray is the first FDA-approved nasal spray for headaches.
-It has been extremely successful in treating migraine headaches, cluster headaches, sinus headaches, tension headaches, and premenstrual headaches.
 Hospitals, universities and clinics around the world are using capsaicin for chronic headache patients with outstanding results.
-The all-natural ingredients in Sinol relax the muscles and blood vessels around the eyes and forehead, providing fast relief.
+The all-natural ingredients relaxes the muscles and blood vessels around the eyes and forehead, providing fast relief.

-Sinol is all-natural, non-addictive, and has no side effects.
-However, it's not recommended for children under 12 years of age because the capsaicin may sting at first.
-If you are allergic to chili peppers, do not use Sinol.
+Capsaicin ingredients are not known for side effects as a nasal spray, however, it's not recommended for children under 12 years of age because the capsaicin may sting at first.
+If you are allergic to chili peppers, do not use sprays with capsaicin based ingredients